-Bidwell Brook School Ellen Tinkham School As of the end of December 2023, Bidwell Brook School employs 135 staff.
-As of the end of December 2023, Ellen Tinkham School employs 196 staff.
+Bidwell Brook School Ellen Tinkham School As of the end of December 2023, Ellen Tinkham School employs 196 staff.

 EQUALITY OBJECTIVES

 The Learn to Live Federation has two specific duties to assist us in meeting our general duty, set out by the Equality Act 2010.